pearcandy/qiskit-samples/README.md

-## Sample codes by using qiskit
+## Sample codes by Qiskit

 - ssvqe of H2 molecule
 - vqd of H2 molecule